karlkfi/kpt-config-sync/docs/git_user_guide.md

 *   Someone adds a `secret-admin` Role to git in `shipping-prod`.
 GKE Policy Management will notice the updated declarations and create the `secret-admin` role in the `shipping-prod` namespace.

+## Next Steps

+Consult the [installation guide](installation.md) for instructions on how to install GKE Policy Management.